-A few years ago, there was a video on youtube and broadcast on news stations everywhere of a little girl in a wheelchair put through a pat down screening at the airport.
-The video is heartbreaking as her parents looked on (videotaping) unable to stop what was happening for fear of bringing TSA down on them and making their situation worse.
+Several years ago, there was a video on YouTube of a little girl in a wheelchair put through a pat down screening at the airport.
+The video is heartbreaking as her parents looked on (videotaping) unable to stop what was happening for fear of bringing TSA down on them and escalating an already bad situation.
 The little girl was crying and saying she didn’t even want to go to DisneyWorld…

-In June of this year (2014) TSA revamped their policies for ALL children, both those with and without disabilities.
+After that, TSA revamped their policies for ALL children, both those with and without disabilities.
 Perhaps the viral video and bad publicity had something to do with that???
-Read these policies DIRECTLY from TSA: http://www.tsa.gov/traveler-information/traveling-children —and I recommend that all parents traveling with children read them carefully.
+These are the new policies – DIRECTLY from TSA: http://www.tsa.gov/traveler-information/traveling-children —and any parent flying with children should read through them…. 🙂

 This video caused me to think – If parents want to travel with their children (and it’s a safe assumption that they do 🙂 ) what can they do to minimize the stress on themselves and their children through the security lines?

-I can’t really address situations of children with medical or mobility equipment as I have no experience with that.
+I can’t really address situations of children with medical/mobility equipment as I have no experience with that.
 My suggestions are for families with children who can walk through security on their own.

 My “solution” for all situations involving my kids was always pre-emptive.
 Anticipate the problems before they arise and come up with solutions THEN…

-First: The recent changes allow children under 12 yrs. to keep their shoes on through security.
-(This is a HUGE blessing!!!!) 🙂 However, pockets must still be emptied.
-To make this easier, dress your child in something to make it LESS stressful….i.e. few or NO pockets!!! –especially if you have multiple children to get through this process.
+- Children under 12 yrs. are allowed to keep their shoes on through security.
+(HUGE blessing!!!!) 🙂 However, pockets must still be emptied.
+To make this easier, dress your child in something with few or NO pockets!!! –especially if you have multiple children to get through this process.
 I’ve stood in line behind parents who didn’t pre-think this.
 Don’t do that to yourself.
 Children (especially boys ha!!) are notorious for stashing things in their pockets. 🙂 If one of those stashed items happens to set off the metal detector, it will slow down or complicate your journey through security.
-Just a little forethought and you’ll have one less thing to worry about at the airport.
+Just a little forethought in clothing choices that morning will give you one less thing to worry about at the airport.

-Talk to your child about what will happen and why (avoid scary words like “terrorist” et al) Just tell them, at an age appropriate level, that this is to make sure that items that are against the rules don’t accidentally get taken onto the plane.
+Talk to your child about what to expect (avoid scary words like “terrorist” et al) Just tell them, at an age appropriate level, that this is to make sure that items that are against the rules don’t accidentally get taken onto the plane.
 Doing this at home, away from the stress of the actual situation, makes it like a game. 🙂 Talk to them about the importance of getting EVERYTHING out of their pockets.

-To keep the alarm from going off on your child, do a “parent check” of pockets et al. before approaching the scanners.
+Consider doing a “parent check” of pockets et al. before approaching the scanners. 🙂

-Third, if your child will have a doll or stuffed animal traveling with them, it can be quite traumatic to place that “lovey” on the conveyor belt and watch it roll away.
+3. If your child will have a doll or stuffed animal traveling with them, it can be quite traumatic to place that “lovey” on the conveyor belt and watch it roll away.
 It WILL have to go through the x-ray machine.
-If possible, keep your child’s “lovey” in a carry on until you get past security.
+If possible, keep that “lovey” in a carry on until you get past security.
 Not only does that eliminate the need for your child to “surrender” it and watch it roll away (Traumatic!!) but there’s no chance it can be dropped or lost en route.
 If that is not an option for your child, you will need to talk/walk them through the process of relinquishing that favorite toy to go through the “tunnel” beforehand.
 Turn it into a game of pretend.
-(This is the answer to so many problems) Talk to them about how FUN it will be for the toy to go through the “tunnel”…. make it an “adventure” for the toy. 🙂 Do what you can to make the process a “fun” experience.
-You can role play this by putting the doll or animal in a box and closing the lid.
+(This is the answer to so many problems) Talk to them about how FUN it will be for the toy to go through the “tunnel”…. make it an “adventure” for the toy. 🙂 How FUN!!! 🙂 🙂 You can role play this by putting the doll or animal in a box and closing the lid.
 Show your child that when the box is opened, their favored toy is still there, unharmed and exactly the same as when it went into the box. 🙂

 - Role play EVERYTHING